metro-mpi/verilator/docs/guide/exe_verilator.rst

    When the input Verilog contains more than one top-level module, it specifies the name of the module to become the top-level module, and sets the default for :vlopt:`--prefix` if not explicitly specified.
    This is not needed with standard designs with only one top.
-   See :ref:`Finding and Binding Modules`.
+See also :option:`MULTITOP` warning.

 .. option:: --trace